Please follow the steps below before your immigrant visa interview at the U.S. Consulate in Casablanca, Morocco.

 USCIS Immigrant Fee – All individuals who are issued immigrant visas overseas must pay an Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) prior to traveling to the United States.
 This fee is for processing your residency status and printing your Permanent Resident Card.
 The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, and people traveling on a fiancé(e) (K) visa.

-When You Should Travel – You must enter the United States before the expiration date on your visa, which is usually six months from the date of printing.
+When You Should Travel – You must enter the United States before the expiration date on your visa.
 Your visa cannot be extended and all fees are nonrefundable.
 The principal applicant must enter before or at the same time as other family members with visas.
 Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their immigrant status.

 Children’s Issues – In the United States, children are required to have certain vaccinations before they can enroll in school.
 We recommend that you bring your child’s complete vaccination records with you to the United States.
 If your child is adopted, you have full custody as a result of a divorce, or you share custody with another parent, you should bring a copy of all applicable adoption or custody papers from the authoritative court in your home country.
 You will need these papers (translated into English) for issues such as school enrollment, medical care, and eventual citizenship.